snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 To put all of this bluntly, the literature had drawn the map in fluorescent ink:

-**"Here be dragons - bring either a bigger model, a distilled prior, or architectural biases that match the domain."**
+**"Here be dragons - bring either a strong prior, a bigger model, or architectural biases that match the domain."**

-And so I charged in with a 4B param scribbler and a dream.
+And so I intentionally charged in with a 4B param scribbler and a dream.

 The dragons won... for now.